icecodi/icecodi/README.md

 - 👋 Hi, I’m @icecodi
-- 👀 I’m interested in learning coding
-- 🌱 I’m currently learning how to git

 <!---
 icecodi/icecodi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.